NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CloudDifferences.rst

 ==============

 Devices connect to the broker host using TLS 1.2, but authenticate against MQTT using a username (any) and a JWT token, which has been signed with the device key.
-Which means devices need to be provisioned `with the TLS Root Certitifcates <https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#using_a_long-term_mqtt_domain>`_ AND the device-specific keypair.
+This means that the devices must be provisioned with the `TLS Root Certificates <https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#using_a_long-term_mqtt_domain>`_ and the device-specific keypair.

 Digital Twin
 ============